techtycho/dotfiles/README.md

 $ mv awesome ~/.config/
 ```

 And that's it, you've successfully installed my configuration of AwesomeWM.
-Have Fun.
+Have Fun!

+## Wallpapers

+All my wallpapers are available

 <hr />